ecadlabs/taquito/packages/taquito-tezbridge-wallet/README.md

-# Taquito Tezbridge Wallet package
+# Taquito Tezbridge Wallet package (deprecated v13)

 `@taquito/tezbridge-wallet` is an npm package that provides developers with Tezbridge Wallet functionality for Taquito.